jotyGill/openpyn-nordvpn/README.md

 ``` bash
   $ ./openpyn.py --update
 ```
-5. That's it, run the script!
+5. That's it, run the script! when done with it, press "Ctr + C" to exit.

 ## Basic Usage
 * At minimum, you only need to specifiy the countryCode, default port is TCP-443, If you want to use